List of Flash enemies: Enemies created for Hostess

-In the 1970s and 1980s Hostess ran advertisements for their products in DC and Marvel comics.
+In the 1970s and 1980s, Hostess Brands ran advertisements for their products in DC and Marvel comics.
 These advertisements were a one-page comic featuring a DC hero and a villain.
-The Flash appeared in 4 Hostess advertisements, and had 4 original villains made for Hostess.
+The Flash appeared in four Hostess advertisements, each with an original villain.

 Enemies created for other media

 The Flash villains "created" in other media, with no appearances in previous or subsequent comics.
 Those sharing the names of comic villains, but bearing no other similarities, are noted: